ProtQuant/score-peptides/README.md

 * **`protpepDictList`**

-  A list storing the simple peptides in each protein in the same order  as `ProtList`
+  A list of dictionary storing the **simple component peptides in each protein** in the same order  as `ProtList`

   ```
   [{simplePep_formula: protein_index_0, simplePep_formula: protein_index_0, simplePep_formula: protein_index_0, ...}